The Stack

 - How much does Divi cost in 2026?

-- Around $89/year, or $249 one-time for lifetime access (both include the Divi theme, Builder, Extra, Bloom, Monarch, 800+ layouts, unlimited sites, and a 30-day money-back guarantee).
-Divi Pro (~$277/year) adds Divi AI, Divi Cloud, and VIP support.
+- As of July 2026: $89/year, or $249 one-time for lifetime access (both include the Divi theme, Builder, Extra, Bloom, Monarch, Divi Dash, 800+ layouts, unlimited sites, and a 30-day money-back guarantee).
+Divi Pro is $277/year and adds Divi AI, Divi Cloud, Divi VIP, and Divi Teams.
+There is also a Lifetime + Pro tier at $297 one-time plus $212/year for the Pro services.
 Check elegantthemes.com for current pricing and frequent discounts.

 - Who created Divi and Elegant Themes?